-The targeted funding profile is designed to enable CS to continue to pursue activities for an extended period of time without changing business plans during times of stress.
-The principal measures used to monitor the liquidity position of the Bank are the regulatory metric Liquidity Coverage Ratio ('LCR') and internal liquidity metric ('Barometer') both 30-day short-term stress metrics.
-The Barometer requires CS to manage the liquidity position over a pre-defined time horizon over which the adjusted market value of unencumbered assets (including cash) exceeds the aggregate value of contractual outflows of unsecured liabilities plus a conservative forecast of anticipated contingent commitments.
+The targeted funding profile is designed to enable UBS Group to continue to pursue activities for an extended period of time without changing business plans during times of stress.
+The principal measures used to monitor the liquidity position of UBS Group are the regulatory metric Liquidity Coverage Ratio ('LCR') and internal liquidity metric ('Liquidity Stress Test'), the former a 30-day short-term stress metrics, and the latter operating at a stressed horizon between 90 days and 36 days.
+The Liquidity Stress Test requires UBS Group to manage the liquidity position over a pre-defined time horizon over which the adjusted market value of unencumbered assets (including cash) exceeds the aggregate value of contractual outflows of unsecured liabilities plus a conservative forecast of anticipated contingent commitments.
 This framework is supplemented by the modelling of additional stress events and additional liquidity risk measurement tools.

-In the event of a liquidity crisis, CS activates its Contingency Funding Plan ('CFP'), which focuses on the specific actions that can be taken in the event of a crisis, including a detailed communication plan for creditors, investors and customers.
+In the event of a liquidity crisis, UBS Group activates its Crisis Management Plan ('CMP'), which focuses on the specific actions that can be taken in the event of a crisis, including a detailed communication plan for creditors, investors and customers.

-The CFP is activated by the Funding Execution Committee, which includes senior business line, funding and finance department management adapted to include the relevant stakeholders depending upon the degree and nature of stress.
-This committee would meet frequently throughout the crisis to ensure that the plan is executed.
+The CFP is activated by the Liquidity Crisis Task Force ('LCTF'), which includes senior business line, funding and finance department management adapted to include the relevant stakeholders depending upon the degree and nature of stress.
+This task-force would meet frequently throughout the crisis to ensure that the plan is executed.

 The Basel Committee on Banking Supervision ('BCBS') issued the Basel III international framework for liquidity risk measurement, standards and monitoring.
 The framework includes a LCR and Net Stable Funding Ratio ('NSFR').
-Both metrics are incorporated into the overall LRM framework of CS as mentioned above.
+Both metrics are incorporated into the overall risk management framework of UBS Group as mentioned above.
 The BCBS has stated that it will review the effect of these liquidity standards on financial markets, credit extension and economic growth to address unintended consequences.